piccolo-orm/piccolo/docs/src/piccolo/query_types/select.rst

 Select
 ======

-.. hint:: Follow along by installing Piccolo and running `piccolo playground` - see :ref:`Playground`
+.. hint:: Follow along by installing Piccolo and running `piccolo playground run` - see :ref:`Playground`

 To get all rows: